COLL 005 Information Literacy-Information Technology Skills

 These courses cover a variety of directed and supervised experiences in classroom teaching.
 They are restricted to students who have appropriate background and proven ability, as determined by the faculty supervisor, and require approval of the head of the department in which they are undertaken.
 Students enrolled in teaching practica are not permitted course overloads.
 No more than 2 credits of teaching practica will count toward graduation credits for the Mills degree.
 Students may not enroll in the same course for which they are doing a teaching practicum.
 Teaching practica are numbered 177 in the department concerned.
 Students must submit a Teaching Practicum Registration form, available online.
 These courses are "P/NP" only.

-These courses, open to all undergraduate students, are available for individual instruction in voice and on any of a number of instruments.
+These courses, open to all undergraduate students, are available for individual instruction in voice and any a number of instruments.

-A student who wishes to enroll in individual instrument or voice instruction should register for the course as listed in the course schedule at the appropriate level, determined in consultation with her advisor.
-The student must contact the Music Department to be placed with an instructor.
+Students who wish to enroll in individual instrument or voice instruction should register for the course as listed in the course schedule at the appropriate level, determined in consultation with their advisor.
+Students must contact the Music Department to be placed with an instructor.
 Placement in these courses requires an audition with the Music Department.
 If placed with an instructor, charges for the individual instruction will appear on the student's account.
 Individual instruction courses are numbered MUS 007, 009, 057, 059, 107, and 109.
 These courses can be taken for a letter grade or as "P/NP."

 Mills offers some courses with an optional .25 credit for service learning.
 This .25 credit is earned for volunteer work related to the subject matter of the course and may require additional assignments or meetings at the discretion of the instructor.
 Service learning credit must be associated with an academic course.
 Students may take one service learning course per semester.